(A downloadable version of this document can be found at the bottom of this page)

 Franklin Merrell-Wolff, Experience and Philosophy: A Personal Record of Transformation and a Discussion of Transcendental Consciousness (Albany: State University of New York Press, 1994), 252.
 Elsewhere, Wolff explains that:

-Franklin Merrell-Wolff, “Autobiographical Material, Part 3: My Academic Life and Embarking upon My Spiritual Quest” (Lone Pine, Calif.: March 1, 1982), audio recording, 5ff; see also Wolff, “A Recollection of My Early Life and Influences,” 6.
+Franklin Merrell-Wolff, “Autobiographical Material: My Academic Life and Embarking upon My Spiritual Quest” (Lone Pine, Calif.: March 1, 1982), audio recording, 5ff; see also Wolff, “A Recollection of My Early Life and Influences,” 6.

 He was to teach the general courses normally taught by Prof. Hans Blichfeldt.
-See Wolff, “My Academic Life and Embarking upon My Spiritual Quest,” 5-6, for a description of the courses.
+See Wolff, “My Academic Life and Embarking upon My Spiritual Quest,” 5-6, for a description of these courses.